 In 1976 Callan Park Hospital and the adjoining Broughton Hall Psychiatric Centre were amalgamated and the complex renamed 'The Rozelle Hospital'.
-It is an establishment of the Regional Health Commission.
+It is an establishment of the Department of Health NSW.

-While Rozelle Hospital is not an Associated Teaching Hospital of the University, its special facilities are used by both New South Wales and Sydney Universities and include the following services: five admission wards of about 30 beds each; a psychogeriatric admission service; an out-patient service and a day hospital; a small mental retardation unit; a forensic unit which houses people who have committed criminal offences against a background of mental illness; a large repatriation service and an active rehabilitation service covering 4 wards and a total of some 150 patients.
+While Rozelle Hospital is not an Associated Teaching Hospital of the University, its special facilities are used by both New South Wales and Sydney universities and include the following services: five admission wards of about 30 beds each; a psychogeriatric admission service; an out-patient service and a day hospital; a small mental retardation unit; a large repatriation service and an active rehabilitation service covering 4 wards and a total of some 150 patients.